chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 Path to that value.
 The `expect` property value MUST be a scalar.
 When the `expect` property is not present, the `tolerance` succeeds if the JSON Path matched at least one item.

+When the `type` property is `"range"`, the object MUST have a `range` property whuch MUST be a sequence of length two.
+The first entry of the sequence MUST be the lower bound and the second entry MUST be the upper bound.
+Both entries MUST be JSON numbers.

 [jp]: http://goessner.net/articles/JsonPath/